Kris Faafoi: Second term, 2020–2023

 During the 2020 general election, Faafoi was re-elected on the party list.
 In early November 2020, Faafoi was appointed as Minister of Justice, while retaining his "Broadcasting and Media" and Immigration portfolios.

 On 21 December 2020, Faafoi, in his capacity as Immigration Minister, announced a six-month extension for employer-assisted work and working holiday visa holders along with their partners and children in order to address the country's labour shortage.
 In addition, a 12-month stand-down period for low-paid Essential Skills visa holders working in New Zealand for three years was suspended until January 2022.

 In July 2021, Justice Minister Faafoi introduced the Conversion Practices Prohibition Legislation Bill, which seeks to ban conversion therapy.
 The Bill passed its third reading on 15 February 2022.

 In mid-November 2021, Faafoi introduced legislation to repeal the Sentencing and Parole Reform Act 2010 (the so-called "Three Strikes Law").
 He described the "three-strikes law" as "archaic, unfair, and ineffective" and claimed it had led to "absurd and perverse" outcomes.
 While the proposed repeal legislation was supported by the Labour and Green parties, the opposition National and ACT parties opposed repealing the "three strikes law."

 On 13 June 2022, it was announced that Faafoi would resign his seat in Parliament soon in order to spend more time with his family, particularly his school-aged youngest son.
 Faafoi had wanted to resign during the 2020 general election but Ardern had convinced him to stay for another year.
 His resignation triggered a cabinet reshuffle within the Sixth Labour Government, in which Faafoi's immigration, justice and broadcasting portfolios were assumed by Michael Wood, Kiri Allan, and Willie Jackson, respectively.
 On 16 June, Faafoi was granted retention of the title "The Honourable" for life, in recognition of his term as a member of the Executive Council.
 Faafoi's resignation from Parliament took effect on 23 July.

 After politics

-After leaving Parliament, Faafoi started a lobbying and public relations firm called Dialogue22, serving as chief executive.
+After leaving Parliament, Faafoi started a lobbying and public relations firm called Dialogue22, as chief executive.
 In January 2024 it was announced he would start in April as the chief executive of the Insurance Council of New Zealand.